rz501/Macaulay2-Jupyter-Kernel/README.md

 ## Caveats

-The current implementation is based on regular expressions matching in the Python runtime, so there is considerable overhead with I/O-heavy programs.
+* The current implementation is based on regular expressions matching in the Python runtime, so there is considerable overhead with I/O-heavy programs.
-Ideally, this issue will be addressed in the next (major) version.
+Ideally, this issue will be changed in the next (major) version.

+* Note that while the notebooks from the [Examples](#Examples) section are statically rendered locally and reside on Github, they are displayed thru [nbviewer](#) since Github seems to only support plain text output.
+This isn't a problem when using the default diplay mode.
+On the other hand, client-side syntax highlighting, such as in the screenshots, is missing entirely.

 ## License